racket/racket/collects/tests/r6rs/README.txt

   cd <somewhere>
   ikarus --r6rs-script tests/r6rs/run/program.sps

-As of Ikarus 0.3.0+ (revision 1548), many libraries fail to load, mostly because condition names like &error cannot be used as expressions.
+As of Ikarus 0.3.0+ (revision 1548), a few libraries fail to load --- mostly because some syntax (such as complex numbers) isn't supported, or some unimplemented feature is used in the set-up for a test (so it isn't protected by an exception handler).

 Larceny
 -------